Academic Freedom Policy

 has completed at least half, but was unable to complete all, of the course requirements by the end of

-the semester.
+the term.
 For developmental education courses, an "R" denotes that the student has a final

 average of 70-74 percent.
 The student is required to re-register for the same self-paced or developmental

-education course during the following semester.
+education course during the following Fall or Spring term.
 If the student does not re-register for the course in the

-following semester, the "R" grade automatically becomes an "F."
+following Fall or Spring term, the "R" grade automatically becomes an "F."

 Withdrawal—A "W" denotes that the student has officially withdrawn from the course.